 If you have a vehicle with a faulty SRS airbag module, you might know that it needs to be replaced.
-You may be thinking that you do not have enough money to buy a totally new SRS unit at the dealer.
+You may be thinking that you do not have enough money to buy a new SRS unit at the dealer.
 Lucky for you, that is okay.
-There are plenty of instructions online detailing how you can remove the unit from your vehicle and reset it back to factory condition yourself!
-You just need to have the proper tools and software to do so.
+There are plenty of instructions online detailing how you can remove the unit from your vehicle and reset it back to the factory condition yourself!
+You need to have the proper tools and software to do so.

-Of course, if the entire process seems too difficult, or you do not want to risk doing the job improperly, you can send it in to a company that specializes in just that.
+Of course, if the entire process seems too complicated, or you do not want to risk doing the job improperly, you can send it to a company that specializes in just that.
 A perfect example of such a company is Safety Restore.
 Visit safetyrestore.com and purchase the SRS airbag module reset service for a very affordable price.